-Small Town Monsters is an independent film series that explores lost and bizarre history around the United States.
+Small Town Monsters began as an independent film series exploring lost and bizarre history around the United States.
 Focusing on small town folklore, our team tells stories through the words and experiences of those who were most affected by them - residents and witnesses.

-In addition to producing films, Small Town Monsters also attends events throt the year to screen their movies and talk about these strange tales.
+In addition to producing films, Small Town Monsters also attends events throughout the year to screen their movies and talk about these strange tales.
 DVDs, merchandise and more is available on the webstore here.

 Meet The Crew